 Often mistaken with its more popular cousin, Kaffir lime, Gondhoraj likes to rule from behind the curtains.
 One without an English name or a dedicated Wikipedia profile, this bright green oblong lime, also known as the Rangpur lime, originates in Sylhet and the picturesque hills of Chittagong, Bangladesh.

 “Don’t you dare call a gondhoraj a nimbu in front of a Bengali.
 It’s a matter of pride.
-It’s a million times more than a mere nimbu,” says Anjan Chatterjee, a foodie and Indian hotelier.
-He owns Mainland China, Oh!
+It’s a million times more than a mere nimbu,” says Anjan Chatterjee, a foodie and Indian hotelier, speaking to The Better India.
+He runs Mainland China, Oh!
 Calcutta, Cafe Mezzuna, Sigree Global Grill, Hoppipola, Asia Kitchen and more.

-A love child of mandarin orange and common lime, Gondhoraj lebu comes with a thick skin, hard enough to repeal a nonchalant squeeze that is usually enough for its relatives.
+A love child of the mandarin orange and the common lime, Gondhoraj lebu’s most noticeable feature is its thick skin – hard enough to shrug off the nonchalant squeeze that is usually enough for its relatives.

-Scarce in juice but not in fragrance, the lebu is cut lengthwise to expose pale insides, which when properly squished, lets out a few paltry drops of ambrosia strong enough to waft around the house, inviting all to the dining table.
+Scarce in juice but not in fragrance, the lebu is cut lengthwise to expose its pale insides, which, when properly squished, lets out a few paltry drops of ambrosia strong enough to waft around the house, inviting all to the dining table.

 What’s even more endearing is that Gondhoraj can be used to resurrect any dish to its full potential.
 From its leaves squashed into a shredded mixture of shutki (dry) fish with generous helpings of green chillies, to using its zest in fresh or dried form on kosha mangsho (spicy chicken or mutton curry) or bhetki paturi (Barramundi Fish cooked by wrapping in banana leaf), Gondhoraj gains full marks in versatility.

-But this culinary love affair with Gondhoraj comes to an end, once you step out of the borders of Bengal, because the King is indeed true to its soil, refusing to grow in any place than Bengal.
+But this culinary love affair with Gondhoraj comes to an end once you step out of the borders of Bengal!
+Because the King is indeed true to its soil, refusing to grow in any place other than Bengal.

-While in our backyard in Kolkata, its plant grows generously bearing the white flowers in plenty along with the oblong fruits hanging from its soft shoots; attempts to grow the plant from its seeds in Bengaluru and elsewhere have been repeatedly futile.
+While in our backyard in Kolkata, its plant grows generously, bearing white flowers in plenty along with the oblong fruits hanging from soft shoots; attempts to grow the plant from its seeds in Bengaluru and elsewhere have been futile.

 And, it is this feature that makes it exclusive to Bengal and thus, contributes to its anonymity, as opposed to the Kaffir lime from Thai cuisine, Key limes of the Caribbean or the Canton limes of the Chinese.